gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

+## Gradle Dependency Cache can be relocated

+With this release, the Gradle Dependency cache, that is the content under `$GRADLE_HOME/caches/modules-2`, can be relocated, for data cached by Gradle version 6.1 and later.
+This enables its copy from host to host, allowing to fully leverage all the cached information: artifacts downloaded and metadata parsed.

+Note that priming the cache and consuming it needs to use the same Gradle version for maximum effect.
+See [the documentation](userguide/dependency_resolution.html#sub:cache_copy) for details on this.

+This is one step in helping out ephemeral CI setups where host images can be seeded with dependency cache content, reducing the amout of downloads during the build.

 ## Features for Gradle tooling providers

 ### `TestLauncher` can select specific methods